Henry12960/Henry12960/README.md

 ## Introduction
 👋 • Hello, my name is Henry and I work in the programming area updating and creating new projects.

+🎯 • My current goal is to study and update outdated plugins for new version of Minecraft Bedrock software called pocketMine-MP

 ## 📟 Languagues Status

 ✪ **Java** Family ➔ Specialist